Language Translation

 Remitting Payments

 Providers should not submit payment with the self-disclosure form.
-The IHCP must first review the provider’s completed packet and validate the claims and overpayment amount.
-Before making any payment, the provider should wait for a letter that confirms the total amount owed.
-If the submitted form is complete and accurate, and depending on the number of claims to be validated, the confirmation letter is mailed typically within 14 business days.
+The IHCP must first review the provider’s completed form and validate the claims and overpayment amount.
+Before making any payment, the provider should wait for a Final Calculation of Overpayment (FCO) letter that confirms the total amount owed.
+If the submitted form is complete and accurate, and depending on the number of claims to be validated, the confirmation letter is mailed after processing.
 Incomplete forms and MCE disclosures will be returned by the IHCP, which could lead to referral for an audit.
+Submissions lacking contact details, claim information and calculations could delay processing.

-After the IHCP reviews all disclosure submission material, the provider will receive notification indicating the final overpayment dollar amount and the procedure for remitting payment, if necessary.
+After the IHCP reviews all disclosure submission material and validates the claim, the provider will receive an FCO letter indicating the final overpayment dollar amount and the procedure for remitting payment, if necessary.
+If repayment is needed, the FSSA will accept repayments made within 60 calendar days of the provider's receipt of the FCO letter.
 If submitting a check, be sure to note the audit number on the check.

 If the submitted claim data does not materially match the IHCP payment data, or if the IHCP does not accept the provider’s self-disclosure results, the provider will receive correspondence with further instructions.
 Self-disclosure assumes that the provider has waived the right to administrative review and appeal.